Estate Tries to Reclaim Priceless Picasso

 Finally, the court undertook a choice-of-law analysis in the event that the plaintiff was correct that there was an outcome-determinative difference between the Italian and New York laws.
 The court held that if a choice of law decision had to be made, that New York law would apply over Italian law.
 The court reasoned that New York would have the greatest interest in the outcome of the litigation since the Picasso had been located in New York since 1938.
 In addition, the famous Painting had been on display for the benefit of the public in New York City since 1952.

 The case is Zuckerman v.
 The Metropolitan Museum of Art, Case No. 16 Civ.
 7665, decided on February 7, 20178 in the United States District Court for the Southern District of New York.

-Legal translation service All Language Alliance, Inc. with headquarters in Denver, Colorado, USA, provides certified translation services from and into German, French, English, Hebrew, Italian, Swiss German, Mandarin, Portuguese, Russian, Cantonese, and other languages for contested wills and probate cases, and supplies deposition interpreters for estate litigation in all languages.
+Legal translation service All Language Alliance, Inc. with headquarters in Denver, Colorado, USA, provides certified translation services from and into German, French, English, Hebrew, Italian, Swiss German, Mandarin, Portuguese, Russian, Cantonese, and other languages for contested wills and probate cases, certified translation services for transnational estate litigation, and supplies deposition interpreters for estate litigation in all languages.